Artwork : ArchiveNo00067

 Artefact Image 00067_Dress_hem.jpg

-Sample Taken Small thread form the reverse
+Sample Taken Small thread from the reverse

 Sample Image

-History of Artefact Worn by Emma (Lady Hamilton) in honour of Admiral Lord Nelson at a dinner in Uppark House, nr Petersfield in 1803.
 Emma was Nelson’s mistress – this was a very public relationship.
 She had one child by him, a girl called Horatia.
 Nelson was the Duke of Bronte.

 Historian Richard Noyce